You and your family have decided to get a dog, but you’re not sure what breed you want to adopt.

 The Bichon Frise is trainable, but not without some challenges.

 They adapt well to most climates and are great with kids.

 SIMILAR ARTICLE: 40 Best Dog Breeds for Women

-Like the Siberian Husky, Samoyed's are part of the herding family and are well adapted to pulling a sled and toughing out the cold weather.
+Like the Siberian Husky, Samoyed's are part of the herding family and adapted to pulling a sled and toughing out the cold weather.